 Access to vehicles and public transit can have significant impact on a person's ability to access work, obtain services, purchase essential goods, and more.
 Since it acts as a connection to a wide variety of basic needs, access to affordable transit can impact outcomes across the spectrum - from health to education to economic security.

-Percent of People Who

-Drive to Work
+Commuting to Work (2012-2016)

-(2012-2016)